chris-cozy/kiby/topGG.md

 - /ping - Show the bot's client and websocket ping
 ### Notifications
 When a Kirby's tum-tum is grumbling or their love meter is running low, they'll send a message to their beloved owner to let them know they need a little TLC.
 But if a Kirby sadly passes away, they'll send their faithful companion their final farewell message.
 So take good care of your Kirby, and they'll always be there to brighten up your day!

+Unlock this connection with your Kirby by keeping those DM doors open!
+Let the adorable alerts flutter into your world.
+But if DMs are off, don't fret!
+Just remember to sprinkle some love and check in on your Kirby now and then!
 ### Future Implications
 Get ready to put your Kirby to the test - soon you may be able to challenge other Kirby owners to epic battles using our exciting new turn-based combat system in development!
 With a style reminiscent of everyone's favorite pocket monsters, you'll battle your way to the top of the BattleBoard, earning stars and bragging rights along the way.
 And with a new overhaul also in the works, you can expect even more excitement, cuteness, and fun from your favorite virtual pet.